chaincodelabs/seminars/welcome-to-the-bitcoin-protocol/ANSWERS.md

 Q: How have show-stopping bugs or disruptions to the network been handled in the past?
 A: At one time, the community was small enough that Satoshi and early maintainers were able to simply make code changes, entice users to upgrade, and ask miners to do any reorganizing necessary to remedy major bugs, such one where a transaction was introduced in a block that caused an overflow.

-Q: In your opinion, what did Satoshi "invent" that was truly innovative?
-A: One of Satoshi's key inventions was the minting and transferring of money in a non-reversible way by using Proof of Work.

 Q: What is a Sybil Attack, and how has it been solved in the past?
 A: A Sybil attack is one where a nefarious actor creates enough fake nodes (one node pretending to be many) to take over a network's consensus mechanism.
 In the past, two possible ways of preventing Sybil Attacks were 1) to have a gatekeeper allowing entry into a network (which creates the need for trust and a single point of failure), or 2) to require each node in a network to periodically solve a Proof-of-Work puzzle; this would be no problem for honest nodes, but difficult for Sybil nodes.
 This latter strategy creates a scenario where honest nodes end up needing to run as many nodes as they can computationally afford, so that attackers don't gain a moderate advantage by have >1 identities while honest actors only claim 1.